buddhist-uni/buddhist-uni.github.io/README.md

 The library contains all the best content I've found on the internet, [organized primarily by topic](https://buddhist-uni.github.io/tags/).
 After reading a work, I contemplate what I learned and who I'd recommend it to.
 Only then do I file away the piece into topics, based on my answers to those questions.

 Once a given topic has accumulated sufficient material, I then take some time to organize it into an undergraduate-style syllabus: identifying the themes and connections across different works and putting them into dialogue with each-other.
 Of course, as I review the material again to create the classes, I inevitably learn a lot---as anyone who tries to teach finds out.
 As I go through, some works may be added to the topic that were originally categorized elsewhere, some works might be moved out of the topic, and some may even be rejected entirely.
-(These last pieces of `_content` get `status: "rejected"` in their [frontmatter](https://jekyllrb.com/docs/front-matter/))

 Once published, these lesson plans may be studied online as-is or reworked for in-person use by a study group or class.
 There are already students and teachers around the world using the courses in a variety of ways and I couldn't be prouder!

-While some Buddhist countries (like Thailand) have official curricula for teaching Buddhism to e.g. new monks, no such comprehensive curriculum yet existed in the English language.
+While some Buddhist countries (i.e., Thailand) have official curricula for teaching Buddhism to e.g. new monks, no such comprehensive curriculum yet existed in the English language.
 It was towards filling this gap that I decided to dedicate my studies and this website.

 # The Source Code